caocampb/tsa-parent-assistant/PRD.md

 If the answer isn't in the documents, bot says: *"I don't have that information."*

 **Example Questions**

+*Parent Questions:*
-- "What time is practice?"
+- "What time is practice for 7 year olds?"
+- "Where do I buy uniforms?"
+- "Can I carry over makeup classes?"

+*Coach Questions:*
+- "Is this a franchise?"
-- "What equipment do I need?"
+- "What insurance do I need?"
+- "Can international students enroll with F-1 visas?"
-- "What's the refund policy?"
+- "How does the $15k tuition split work?"
-- "How do I register my child?"
-- "What are the age groups?"

 **Zero Configuration** - Works out-of-the-box by recognizing universal patterns (schedules, policies, equipment lists) that every youth sports org shares.